 Predicting who will win is a difficult exercise, especially in the preseason.
 In 2018, eventual winner Kyler Murray wasn’t even on the board at the outset, and he was a +2300 longshot when he first popped up in late July.
 Fellow finalist Dwayne Haskins started out at +3500.

-Like all sportsbooks, Bovada has Lawrence and Tagovailoa well ahead of the pack, with Georgia’s Jake Fromm a distant third.
+Like all sportsbooks, Bovada has Lawrence and Tagovailoa well ahead of the pack, with incoming Georgia transfer Justin Fields (Ohio State) a distant third.

 Who Usually Wins the Heisman Trophy?

 Here’s the list of Heisman Trophy winners by position, going back to the turn of the millenium.
 Only three non-QBs are on the list (and they’re all RBs).
 If you want to win this award, you better have the ball in your hands a lot.

 |2011||Robert Griffin III||Quarterback|

 For those of you playing along at home, that’s 15 QBs and 3 running backs.

 The last Heisman to go to a different position was Charles Woodson’s 1997 win.
 Before that, it was Desmond Howard in 1991, then Johnny Rodgers (who was kind of a running back) in 1972, and then Notre Dame end Leon Hart in 1949.

 As you can see, the “Quarterbacks” tab is far more populated than the rest.
 No defensive players are even on the board at this stage.